Skip to content

 Save metadata (header) or payload (body) value from a response in a variable.

-This step expression is the same as step_response_save_matches_optional if match_with is set to .*.
+This step expression is the same as Save matches optional if match_with is set to .*.

 With this step it is possible to change variable values and as such use values from a response later on in the load test.